How to Protect Your Time, Homeschooler

 This is a guest post contributed by Lara Chomout.
 You can learn more about Lara in her bio at the bottom of her post.

 When homeschooling was simply a dream, I imagined... well… that we would be home.
-I remember asking the worried questions of socialization and which curriculum would serve us best.
-From these questions, I learned about the world of “homeschool community” and everything our (wonderful) local group has to offer.
+I remember asking the worried questions about socialization and which curriculum would serve us best.
+From these questions, I learned about the world of homeschool community and all the wonderful things our local group had to offer.

 Read More